 Shoplifting is a comparatively minor crime that many people do not consider to be worth retaining a lawyer.
 To be true, a shoplifting charge in Louisiana is not as serious as an armed robbery or other violent crime charge.
 But if convicted, a seemingly minor shoplifting charge will remain on your record for years to come.
-If you have been charged with shoplifting in New Orleans, Jefferson Parish, or elsewhere in Louisiana, contact New Orleans’ Bloom Legal today at 504.826.8976 to schedule a free consultation on how we can keep your record clean.
+If you have been charged with shoplifting in New Orleans, Jefferson Parish, or elsewhere in Louisiana, contact New Orleans’ Bloom Legal today at 504.826.8976 to schedule a consultation on how we can keep your record clean.

 A Louisiana shoplifting conviction may carry surprisingly heavy penalties.